cardstack/cardstack/README.md

 ### Fetching waypoint config

-To retrieve environment variables for waypoint in a more readable way as an alternative to `waypoint config get`, you can use the convenience script `yarn waypoint-var`.
+To retrieve environment variables for waypoint in a more readable way as an alternative to `waypoint config get`, you can use the convenience script `yarn waypoint-vars`.

 ```
 // prints a table of variables, with values truncated for readability
-yarn waypoint-var
+yarn waypoint-vars
 // prints JSON of variables that contain any of the strings provided (case-insensitive), full values
-yarn waypoint-var VAR_NAME1 VAR_NAME2
+yarn waypoint-vars VAR_NAME1 VAR_NAME2
 ```

 ### Javascript dependencies & Typescript compilation